 Admission tests are entrance examinations that universities use to select students for the course.

-The majority of courses that have admission tests have UCAS deadlines of the 15th October.
+The majority of courses that have admission tests have UCAS deadlines for the middle of October.
 Lots of universities may have admission tests, but it won’t be for every course that they offer.
-You can check on the UCAS or university’s website to check if your course will require you to take a test.
+You can check on the UCAS or university’s website to see if your course will require you to take a test.

-In the subject of Law; LNAT and Cambridge’s own admission test of Law are popular and in Medicine; BMAT and UKCAT.
+LNAT and Cambridge’s own admission test of Law are popular for Law degrees and BMAT and UKCAT for the Medicine.
 You can get helpful resources online and books to help you prepare for the tests.

 Law, Mathematics, Medicine and Thinking Skills Assessment are the most common subject areas.
 The University of Oxford and the University of Cambridge are the most common institutions to administer the tests.

 From BMAT to UKCAT, you can research what each test is like to better prepare yourself.
-The majority are written with pen and paper and take the form of a question and answer test with an exception of some essay work.
+The majority are written with pen and paper and take the form of a question and answer test with the possibility of some essay work.

-Universities understand that you will not know everything about this subject area, but are looking to see what you do and don’t know.
+Universities understand that you will not know everything about your chosen subject area, but are looking to see what you do know.
 This is also a good opportunity for the university to see your passion for the subject.